Note: this is not recommended to use as-is. A few updates to the design should be made to fix some design errors - see below.

-As part of my thesis work I designed a quad-channel, low noise, high voltage amplifier for driving plate-capacitor electrostatic drives in the speed meter experiment.
-The design was based on previous incarnations evolved organically over the years by Andreas Weidner, Tobias Meier, and Tobias Eberle, all based at one point at the Max Planck Institute for Gravitational Wave Physics (Albert-Einstein-Institut) in Hannover, Germany.
+This is a quad-channel, low noise, source/sink, high voltage amplifier for driving plate-capacitor electrostatic drives in the speed meter experiment.
+The design is based on previous incarnations evolved organically over the years by Andreas Weidner, Tobias Meier, and Tobias Eberle, all based at one point at the Max Planck Institute for Gravitational Wave Physics (Albert-Einstein-Institut) in Hannover, Germany.

-The main changes I made were the support for multiple channels, the use of amplifiers with significantly lower quiescent current (leading to reduced heat sinking requirements), a digital interlock system and switchable 10dB dewhitening filters (used in order to prevent DAC quantisation noise from impacting on the output noise; see section 6.3.2 of my thesis).
+The main changes I've made to previous designs are the support for multiple channels, the use of an integrated circuit with significantly lower quiescent current (leading to reduced heat sinking requirements), a digital interlock system and switchable 10dB dewhitening filters (used in order to prevent DAC quantisation noise from impacting on the output noise; see section 6.3.2 of my thesis).

 - Output current limiting

 - Safety interlock which must be asserted active low by an external input in order for the device to output high voltages

 - Overtemperature protection via four independent temperature sensors

 - Two 10 dB, individually switchable dewhitening filters per channel, controlled by external input

 - Soft-start protection to limit inrush current on switch-on (and discharge current on switch-off)

 - Differential monitor channels to witness each output rail's signal

 You must provide the high voltage supply rails.
 Unless you have a suitable power supply already, one approach could be to use a circuit based on the 1980 Michael Meida regulator design using MOSFETs like this one from Pete Millett - though this requires significantly more care as you have to handle mains voltages.